M1kuW1ll/mev-research/FRP-template.md

 **Deliverable**: A paper or a post on Flashbots Collective presenting the analyses and results

 ## References
 [1] Fei Wu, Danning Sui, Thomas Thiery, Mallesh Pai.
 “Measuring CEX-DEX Extracted Value and Searcher Profitability: The Darkest of the MEV Dark Forest”.
+Accepted by AFT 2025.

 [2] Christoph Schlegel.
 "Arbitrage with bounded Liquidity." *arXiv preprint arXiv:2507.02027* (2025). https://collective.flashbots.net/t/arbitrage-with-bounded-liquidity/5064